TheBoredTeam/boring.notch/README.md

 <a href="https://github.com/TheBoredTeam/boring.notch/releases/download/glowing-panda/GlowingPanda.dmg" target="_self"><img width="200" src="https://www.adviksoft.com/blog/wp-content/uploads/2023/09/editor_download_mac.png" /></a>

 > [!WARNING]
-> We don't have Apple Developer account yet.
-The applications will show a popup on first start.
-Click **Okay**, then go to **Settings / Privacy & Security** and scroll down until you see a button **Open anyway**.
-You'll have to do this once.
+> We don't have an Apple Developer account yet.
+The application will show a popup on first start.
+Click **Okay**, then, go to **Settings / Privacy & Security** and scroll down until you see a button called **Open anyway**.
+You'll only have to do this once.

+## Website
+> [!NOTE]
+> Hey There 👋 We have a new website at https://theboring.name!
+Go check it out for stuff like:
+> - All current bugs
+> - People's opinions about Boring.Notch
+> - All current features
+> - Q&A answers

 ## Star History